All Products

 Enable resource isolation

-Connect with the privileged account and run CREATE resource_config.
+Connect to the database using a privileged account and run the CREATE statement to create a resource configuration.

 CREATE resource_config <resource_config_name> min_cpu <min_cpu> max_cpu <max_cpu>;